Classification of affine prime regular Hopf algebras of GK-dimension one: New Examples

 At the end of this section, we show that

 \begin{proposition} $D$ is not pointed. \end{proposition} \begin{proof} Let $f:\; D\to D'=D/(y)$ be the canonical Hopf epimorphism.
-By \cite[Corollary 5.3.5]{Mo}, $D'$ is pointed if $D$ is pointed.
+We need to show that $u_i\neq 0$ in $D'$ for all $i$ firstly.
+Since $y$ is a normal element of $D$, $u_i=0$ in $D'$ forces $u_i=yz_i$ for some $z_i$ in $D$.
+By the bigrading structure of $D$ and the fact the $y$ is nonzero-divisor, one can see that $z_i=\alpha_iu_{i-1}$ for some $\alpha_i\in D_{00}=k[x^{\pm 1}].$ Therefore, which contradicts the fact that $\phi_{i-1}=1-\gamma^{-i}x^d$ is not invertible in $[x^{\pm 1}]$.
+Secondly, by \cite[Corollary 5.3.5]{Mo}, $D'$ is pointed if $D$ is pointed.
 We will show that $D'$ is not pointed.
 Otherwise, it is semisimple and pointed and so it is cosemisimple and pointed by \cite{LR}.
 This implies that $D'$ is cocommutative which is absurd.
 Therefore, $D$ is not pointed. \end{proof}

 A direct consequence of this proposition is that $D(m,d,\xi)$ is not isomorphic to any one of Hopf algebras listed in Subsection 2.3. \begin{corollary} As a Hopf algebra, $D(m,d,\xi)$ is not isomorphic to any one of algebras listed in Subsection 2.3. \end{corollary} \begin{proof} All of Hopf algebras given in Subsection 2.3 are pointed while $D(m,d,\xi)$ is not. \end{proof}